lvarin/tesk-api/README.md

  ------------ | -------------
  `TESK_API_TASKMASTER_SERVICE_ACCOUNT_NAME` | Service account with which each new taskmaster job will be created.
 Needs to have sufficient privileges granted (default `edit` role can be used).
 If not set, defaults to `default`.
  `TESK_API_TASKMASTER_IMAGE_VERSION` | Version of taskmaster image, the API will use, when creating new taskmaster jobs.
 If not set, should default to stable version of taskmaster.
+ `TESK_API_TASKMASTER_IMAGE_NAME` | Name of the taskmaster image, the API will use, when creating new taskmaster jobs.
+If not set, should defalt to stable version of taskmaster.
  `TESK_API_TASKMASTER_FILER_IMAGE_VERSION` | Version of filer image, passed on as a parameter to taskmaster.
+Taskmaster will create Inputs/Outputs filer using the image in this version.
+If omitted, should default to latest stable version.
+ `TESK_API_TASKMASTER_FILER_IMAGE_NAME` | Name of filer image, passed on as a parameter to taskmaster.
 Taskmaster will create Inputs/Outputs filer using the image in this version.
 If omitted, should default to latest stable version.
  `TESK_API_K8S_NAMESPACE` | K8s namespace, where all the Job objects will be created.
 If omitted, defaults to `default`.
  `TESK_API_TASKMASTER_FTP_SECRET_NAME` | Name of K8s secret storing credentials to a single FTP account.
 FTP account is used to demonstrate uploading output files to external storage.
 If ENV variable is set, FTP username and password will be included by API as taskmaster ENV variables.
 Otherwise (TESK_API_TASKMASTER_FTP_SECRET_NAME env variable not set), TESK should still work, but without the ability to upload files to a private FTP server.
  `SPRING_PROFILES_ACTIVE` | (default) `noauth` - authN/Z switched off. `auth` - authN/Z switched on.
  `TESK_API_AUTHORISATION_*` | A set of env variables configuring authorisation using Elixir group membership `TESK_API_SWAGGER_OAUTH_*` | A set of env variables configuring OAuth2/OIDC client built in Swagger UI

 ### Generating new API version stub
 Current version of TES specification (v0.3) lives locally in the project as a [Swagger JSON file](/src/main/resources/task_execution.swagger.json).
 In case of the specification upgrade, this file needs to be replaced with a new version.
 Then you need to run